11 MIN READ

 So, what can you do to harness the potential of perfectionists, while minimizing the downsides of their perfectionism?
 In this article, we'll look at several strategies that you can use.

-The term "Perfectionism" is attributed to people who pursue flawless work and set unrealistically high standards and goals for themselves.
-Perfectionists tend to be very critical of the work that they do – even when it's done well, they always manage to find a fault.
+The term "perfectionist" is attributed to someone who pursues flawless work and sets unrealistically high standards and goals for themselves.
+Perfectionists tend to be very critical of the work that they do – even when it's done well, they always manage to find fault.

-Of course, a small amount of perfectionism, or "adaptive perfectionism," is a good thing.
-Adaptive perfectionists have high standards, work with optimism and pleasure, and consistently desire to improve their knowledge and skills.
-Importantly, they know when to stop work and "ship" the finished product.
+A small amount of positive – or "adaptive" – perfectionism, can be a good thing.
+Adaptive perfectionists have high standards, work with optimism and pleasure, and consistently try to improve their knowledge and skills.
+But, crucially, they know when to stop work and "ship" the finished product.

-The negative form of this condition is called "maladaptive perfectionism."
-Maladaptive perfectionists often have a fear of failure.
-They're never completely satisfied with the work that they do, they're often unhappy or anxious, and they're obsessed with producing perfect work, even when it takes too long to deliver.
+The negative form of this trait is called "maladaptive perfectionism."
+Maladaptive perfectionists are never completely satisfied with the work that they do, they're often unhappy or anxious, and they're obsessed with producing perfect work, even when it takes too long to deliver.

-It's often easy to identify team members who are maladaptive perfectionists.
-If a team member's obsession with being "perfect" starts to affect their or their team's performance negatively, then it's likely that their perfectionism is maladaptive.
+It's usually easy to identify team members who are maladaptive perfectionists.
+If someone's obsession with being "perfect" starts to affect their or their team's performance negatively, then their perfectionism is likely maladaptive.